MiKTeX/miktex-testing/README.md

 This readme file is located in the top-level directory of the MiKTeX test suite.

-Use the test suite test your MiKTeX setup.
+Use the test suite to validate your MiKTeX setup.

 ## Prerequisites

 * MiKTeX

   The path to the MiKTeX installation directory must not contain spaces.
-This is a CMake limitation.
+This is a CMake limitation (and usually only concerns Windows users).

 * CMake

-  The tests are executed by make(1).
+  The tests are executed by the Make utility.
 You use CMake to create Makefiles suited for your local system.

 * Various utilities

-  In addition to MiKTeX and CMake, you will need these utilities:
+  In addition to MiKTeX, Make and CMake, you will need these
+  utilities:

-  * ImageMagick (convert)
+  * convert (ImageMagick)
   * diff
   * gzip
   * md5sum
   * pandoc
+  * touch
   * unzip

 ## Running CMake

-It is recommended, that the Makefiles are written into a separate directory.
+It is recommended that the Makefiles are written into a separate directory.
+Create a new directory for testing and cd there.
 When you invoke CMake, you have to specify the the source directory of the test suite.
 Like this:

+    mkdir miktex-test
+	cd miktex-test
     cmake PATH-TO-MIKTEX-TEST-SOURCE-DIR

 CMake for Windows may require a generator specification.
 If you want